 By Rich Loeber

-A blog reader recently contacted me and asked how they could track changes to user profiles.
+A blog reader contacted me and asked how they could track changes to user profiles.
 They had an audit requirement to be able to prove that when a user was dismissed, their profile was disabled or removed from the system on their IBM i server.

 When I got the call, I was up to my eyeballs in work and did not give them a good response.
 I suggested that they code and test exit programs to attach to the system exit points for user profile maintenance.
 While that solution might work, eventually, it is like wielding a sledge hammer to crack open an egg.